albirrkarim/mozilla-hubs-installation-detailed/README.md

 ![System Overview](/docs_img/System_Overview.png)

 The image above made with [figma](https://www.figma.com/) you can read more description on [documentation](https://hubs.mozilla.com/docs/system-overview.html)

+For large program like this its better to have architecture.

 I try to make software overview, architecture, and tables on the database. you can see my [figma project](https://www.figma.com/file/h92Je1ac9AtgrR5OHVv9DZ/Overview-Mozilla-Hubs-Project?node-id=0%3A1)